LezWatch/listicles/readme.txt

 = How many list items can I make? =

 Unlimited, though personally I would recommend 20 or less.
 Unless you're BuzzFeed.

+= How can I format the listicle title? =

+You can use bold, italics, strikethrough, and links.

+= What content can I put in the listicle content? =

+Anything except another listicle.
+This prevents listception.

+= How do I add an item? =

+Press the "Add Item" button at the bottom of your listicle.

+= How do I reverse the order? =

+Press the "Toggle Order" button at the bottom of the listicle, or when your whole listicle block is selected, turn on the 'Reversed' setting.

+= Can I move items within the listicle? =

+Yes!
+The same way you move any blocks.

+= The style is pretty bare, can I edit it? =

+You can edit it via custom CSS on your site.

+== Changelog ==

+= 1.0.1 =

+* 11 December 2018
+* Adding CSS front styling
+* Correcting category

+= 1.0.0 =

+* 10 December 2018
+* Initial release

+== Screenshots ==

+1. Adding Listicles
+2. Inserted Listicles
+3. Listicle with data
+4. Listicle reversed